-What is the Common Curriculum, and why do I have to take core courses?
+What is the Loyola Core, and why do I have to take core courses?

-The Common Curriculum represents Loyola’s commitment to the liberal arts education of all students.
-The number of hours in Common Curriculum courses may vary from college to college, but all students, regardless of major, must complete a set of core courses from the Common Curriculum.
+The Loyola Core represents Loyola’s commitment to the liberal arts education of all students.
+The number of hours in Common Curriculum courses may vary from college to college, but all students, regardless of major, must complete a set of core courses.
 These courses focus on fundamental issues that are central to intellectual and spiritual development

 What majors are available to Business students?